wentam/bottom-bracket/notes/design.md

 * macros can output arrays of not just text, but arbitrary binary
 * built-in macros implement the language and ultimately expand to a single array of bytes to be outputted to the file/stdout/whatever
-* the above means that compiling an aarrp program doesn't need to actually produce a compiled program, but any output you please (text file?).
+* the above means that compiling an arrp program doesn't need to actually produce a compiled program, but any output you please (text file?).
 * We may need a syntax that will cause the reader to error out - like lisp's